-Scripture Texts (NRSV) for Sunday, March 2, 2014
+Scripture Texts (NRSV) for Sunday, June 8, 2014 (Day of Pentecost)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.

 In the gospel reading from John 20, we see Jesus’ first disciples have had the wind knocked out of them.
 They have been through Jesus’ arrest and crucifixion, and even though Easter had just happened, and a couple of them had witnessed the empty tomb, they were hiding behind locked doors out of fear – and I imagine some continuing shock and grief.
 Into this scene, all of a sudden, Jesus appears.
 To these, fearful, lifeless, and breathless disciples, Jesus gives peace, joy, and a mission (“As the father sent me, so I send you.”
 20:21).